 As seen in Table 2, the Run mode (EM0) has all functionality available.
 As the MCU goes to deeper energy modes, less functionality is available, but drastically lower current consumption can result.
 There are two key takeaways from this table:

 A system is said to be sleeping when its main coordinating function is powered down.
 For a microcontroller, sleep would mean that the CPU has stopped executing code.
-Since executing code consumes energy, sleeping conserves energy.
-With deeper levels of sleep, larger parts of the system is sleeping, giving higher energy savings, but with deeper sleep also comes the downside of less functionality available and longer wakeup times.
+Because executing code consumes energy, sleeping conserves energy.
+With deeper levels of sleep, larger parts of the system are sleeping, giving higher energy savings, but with deeper sleep also comes the downside of less functionality available and longer wakeup times.

 The EFM32 MCUs are designed to maximize the amount of time that can be spent in sleep modes, also known as energy modes.
 This is achieved by providing a broad amount of functionality in sleep modes, combined with fast wakeup times.

-By requiring the CPU to be off as much as possible in order to save energy, the CPU tasks must be offloaded to the hardware in the MCU.
+By requiring the CPU to be off as much as possible to save energy, the CPU tasks must be offloaded to the hardware in the MCU.
 Instead of being in a paradigm where software running on the CPU does everything, software development should focus on setting up hardware to do the heavy lifting and only intervene when hardware needs assistance.
 In other words, hardware should be the main driver of the application.

 This takes the system to an event-driven architecture, allowing massive energy savings.
 Table 3 shows the sample code of an application that measures temperature using a thermistor, enabling a fan when temperature crosses a determined threshold.
 This example code assumes that the MCU has hardware that allows it to autonomously monitor the sensor and give an interrupt whenever the sensor crosses a threshold.
 In the “traditional” approach, this autonomous hardware is used, while in the “event-driven” approach, it is fully leveraged.

-Table 3 - Traditional vs. event-driven implementation.
+Table 3 - Traditional vs. Event-Driven Implementation.